mandar15/FoodTruck/README.md

 Frontend
 ------------
 The frontend is fairly straightforward containing two JSP pages.
 First page contains the form to take user’s address input.
 When the user submits the address, this page talks to the Google’s Geocoding service via the Maps Javascript library to get the latitude and longitude corresponding to the address in the user query.
 After getting the geographical coordinates, the web app makes a REST call to the Backend with these parameters.
-Later, on receiving the response from the Backend, the web app renders them using jQuery Accordion widget and plots the points on Google Map.
+Later, on receiving the response from the Backend, the web app will render the results using jQuery Accordion widget and plots the food truck's location on Google Map.

 Design decision was made to integrate Google’s Geocoding service in the frontend because of the query limit imposed by this service.
 If this service were to be called from the backend, the query limit would have been shared amongst all the Food Truck finder users limiting the number of users this web app would have served.